All Episodes

 They looked it up on the show.

-I know, but I looked it up again.
+No, but I looked it up again.

-Joe didn't believe that it was real, and then Gavin made Jamie pull it up, and there was like, I don't know, ten articles on how it's real.
+And there was like, I don't know, 10 articles on how it's real.

-Yeah, we are one generation away from solving all of our problems in the Middle East if we just made it illegal to marry your fucking cousin.
+And it was like, we are one generation away from solving all of our problems in the Middle East if we just made it illegal to marry your fucking cousin.

-Yeah, well, and it's so funny that my girlfriend's Middle Eastern, and it's like all of the it's funny when you listen to like conservative criticisms of the Middle East, most rational Middle Easterners agree with it.
+My girlfriend's Middle Eastern, and it's like all of the, it's funny when you listen to like conservative criticisms of the Middle East, most rational Middle Easterners agree with it.

 No, yeah, the Iranian revolution.

-So like Ron Paul said, we should never have installed the Shah.
+Like Ron Paul said, we should never have installed the Shah.

-Uh no, the Shah was fine.
+No, the Shah was fine.

 It was the Ayatollah that was the problem.

-I mean, if you go Gavin and I talked about this, I think on the first podcast we ever did together, but he goes, if you look at footage of Iran in like the 60s, it was like the Jetsons.
+I mean, if you go, Gavin and I talked about this, I think, on the first podcast we ever did together, but he goes, if you look at footage of Iran in like the 60s, it was like the Jetsons.

-They were like a cutting-edge Western civilization that tremendous wealth, they had tremendous education, they were they were literally fastly approaching Japan in terms of economy and um and uh uh what's the word I'm looking for?
+They were literally fastly approaching Japan in terms of economy and what's the word I'm looking for?

 There's a great graphic novel about that called Persepolis.